CHAPTER Mhp 300 LICENSE, AND REGISTRATION REQUIREMENTS, APPLICATIONS, AND FEES

 e.
 Have an identifiable body of students who are matriculated in that program for a degree; and

 f.
-Include at least 700 hours of supervised practicum and/or internship appropriate to mental health counseling.
+Include at least 700 hours of supervised practicum or internship appropriate to mental health counseling.

 Mhp 305.02 Courses Required for Mental Health Counselors.

-(a) The 60 semester hour degree in mental health counseling shall include coursework consisting of at least 33 semester hours from the following 11 areas:
+(a) The 60 semester hour degree in mental health counseling shall include coursework consisting of at least 33 semester hours consisting of 3 hours in each of the following 11 areas:

 (1) Human growth and development;